 Home of the LEDmePlay.
 Since 2013.

 LEDmePlay X-Link is a hardware extension which allows to connect two LEDmePlays via a cross cable in order to play games against each other.
 Technically, it is an ansynchronous serial connection using the UART (=Universal Asynchronous Receiver Transmitter) protocol.
 It uses the additional Serial1 interface of the Arduino Mega to avoid interferences with the standard serial connection used if the LEDmePlay is connected with a computer.
-Currently, the racing game Grand Tour makes use of LEDmePlay X-Link.
+Currently, the racing game Grand Tour and Tetromino make use of LEDmePlay X-Link.

 It is easy to a add a link interface to an existing LEDmePlay (of course it is easier if you directly plan to integrate it).
 You need a 3.5mm stereo jack plug which needs to be built into the housing of the LEDmePlay (typically, on the rear side beside the other connectors).
 Furthermore, you need a 1KOhm resistor that you have to connect to the RX1 pin (pin 19).
 After that, you can connect the 3.5mm plug in the following way: